Pakora

 Pakora ([pəˈkɔːɽa]) is a fritter originating from the Indian subcontinent.
-They are sold by street vendors and served in restaurants in South Asia and UK.
-It consists of items, often vegetables such as potatoes and onions, coated in seasoned gram flour batter and deep fried.
+They are sold by street vendors and served in restaurants across South Asia.
+They often consist of vegetables such as potatoes and onions, which are coated in seasoned gram flour batter and deep-fried.

-The pakora is known also under other spellings including pikora, pakoda, pakodi and regional names such as bhaji, bhajiya, bora, ponako, and chop.
+Other spellings include pikora, pakoda, and pakodi, and regional names include bhaji, bhajiya, bora, ponako, and chop.

 Etymology

-The word pakoṛā is derived from Sanskrit पक्ववट pakvavaṭa, a compound of pakva ('cooked') and vaṭa ('a small lump') or its derivative vaṭaka, 'a round cake made of pulse fried in oil or ghee'.
+The word pakoṛā is derived from Sanskrit पक्ववट, pakvavaṭa, a compound of pakva ('cooked') and vaṭa ('a small lump') or its derivative vaṭaka, 'a round cake made of pulse fried in oil or ghee'.
+The word Bhajji is derived from the Sanskrit word Bharjita meaning fried.